pomdtr/sunbeam/README.md

 - [raycast](https://raycast.com): Sunbeam shamelessly copy most of raycast UX.
 Even the project name is a reference to raycast.
 - [fzf](https://github.com/junegunn/fzf): Sunbeam tries to take inspiration from fzf, but it's not a drop-in replacement.
 Sunbeam is designed to be used as a launcher, not as a fuzzy finder.
 - [kit](https://www.scriptkit.com/): Kit is another script-focused launcher.
-Sunbeam gists extensions are inspired by kit scripts.
 - [gum](https://github.com/charmbracelet/gum): Sunbeam is powered by charm libraries, and can be seen as a alternative spin on gum.
 Gum is invoked by scripts, while sunbeam invokes scripts.
 - [slapdash](https://slapdash.com): The sunbeam event loop was inspired by slapdash.
 Sadly, slapdash doesn't seem to be updated anymore.
 - [gh](https://cli.github.com): The sunbeam extension mechanism is a copycat of the gh extension mechanism.